onraz/onraz.github.io/_posts/2008-12-10-hibernate-derived-properties.md

 - Hibernate
 - java
 ---
-Couple of days back I had an interesting design discussion with some fellow mates about how to handle a bean property that is derived from other properties of the bean and is also persisted using hibernate.
+XCouple of days back I had an interesting design discussion with some fellow mates about how to handle a bean property that is derived from other properties of the bean and is also persisted using hibernate.
 The issue might seem a bit trivial/counter-intuitive at first as a derived property doesn't need to be persisted - as it can always be generated from the other properties.

 However, this situation may occur in some legacy systems - and we might face a design issue in writing a good way of handling the property.
 I will be discussing a few of the ways it can be dealt with - looking at the strength and